RemyK888/RemyK888/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻  I’m currently working on `discord-music-system`.
+- 👨🏽‍💻  I’m currently working on `some cool but secret project`.
-- 🌱  I’m currently learning C++.
+- 🌱  I’m currently learning PHP.
 - 💬  Ask me about anything, I am happy to help.
-- 📫  How to reach me: rykor8@gmail.com.
+- 📫  How to reach me: `rykor8@gmail.com`.

 ***